-With growing global demand for computing capacity, its clear that there is need for new strategies to store and process information in an energy efficient way.
-This requires not only enhancements to current technology, but also fundamental research in game changing approaches.
+With the growing global demand for computing capacity, it’s clear that there is a need for new strategies to store and process information in an energy-efficient way.
+This requires not only enhancements to current technology but also fundamental research in game-changing approaches.

-By creating tailored ensembles of these atoms, scientists discovered that the firing behaviour of these ensembles mimics the behaviour of a brain-like model used in artificial intelligence.
-While noticing the behaviour of spiking neurons, they also created the smallest synapse known to date.
+By creating tailored ensembles of these atoms, scientists discovered that the firing behavior of these ensembles mimics the behavior of a brain-like model used in artificial intelligence.
+While noticing the behavior of spiking neurons, they also created the smallest synapse known to date.

-Unwittingly, they saw that these ensembles had an intrinsic adaptive property: their synapses changed their behaviour contingent upon what input they “saw”.
+Unwittingly, they saw that these ensembles had an intrinsic adaptive property: their synapses changed their behavior contingent upon what input they “saw”.

 Khajetoorian said, “When stimulating the material over a longer period of time with a certain voltage, we were very surprised to see that the synapses actually changed.
 The material adapted its reaction based on the external stimuli that it received.
 It learned by itself.”

-Scientisis are now planning constructand build a larger network of atoms, as well as dive into new “quantum” materials that can be used.
+Scientists are now planning to construct and build a larger network of atoms, as well as dive into new “quantum” materials that can be used.
 Also, they need to understand why the atom network behaves as it does.
 ‘We are at a state where we can start to relate fundamental physics to concepts in biology, like memory and learning.”